What are the basics of music marketing?

 And even though you can showcase bits and pieces of your live performance through video (YouTube or even LiveStream), it’s still best to get in front of people when you can.

-This is why touring is necessary.
+Touring is necessary.
 Creating a lasting fan base is about getting people to experience your music.

-6. You Have to Create Your Own Opportunities
+6. You Must Create Your Own Opportunities

 7. A Long List of Credentials Doesn’t Make a Bio